sup39/api-ts-gen/README.md

 Other $ref like requestBody, responseBody are not supported currently.

 ## Versions
+#### 2.0.4
+- fix FullDate stringify in Axios params
+- use local timezone instead of UTC in FullDate
 #### 2.0.3
 - implement `required` property of schema
 - client-only codegen